 Marywood University's M.A.T./Pk-4 Certification Program is right for you.

-The M.A.T./Pk-4 program is designed for the teaching professional whose goals include initial certification in Early Childhood Education and an M.A.T. degree.
+The M.A.T./Pk-4 program is designed for the teaching professional whose goals include initial certification in Early Childhood & Elementary Education and an M.A.T. degree.
 This program consists of a minimum of 49 hours of graduate work.
 Students with no education courses may need to take up to 60 semester hours.
 The courses are divided into four categories:

-- Twenty-one semester hours in professional education courses which are intended to give the student an understanding of foundations of education, special needs youngsters, human growth and development, and the psychology of the teaching/learning process.
+- Twenty-four semester hours in professional education courses which are intended to give the student an understanding of foundations of education, special needs youngsters, human growth and development, and the psychology of the teaching/learning process.